-Osteoarthritis is one of the most common causes of spinal stenosis, according to the American College of Rheumatology (ACR).
+Osteoarthritis is one of the most common causes of spinal stenosis, according to the American College of Rheumatology.
 Further research shows that osteoarthritis affects up to 30 million Americans, making it the most prevalent form of arthritis.
-In fact, medical experts predict that, by 2030, 20% of all Americans will be at risk for developing osteoarthritis, and as result, they also will be at risk for developing spinal stenosis.
+In fact, medical experts predict that, by 2030, 20 percent of all Americans will be at risk for developing osteoarthritis, and, as result, they also will be at risk for developing spinal stenosis.

-Generally speaking, osteoarthritis is a condition that comes on with age.
-So, if you’re experiencing the “pain and stiffness” of age, or if you have received a diagnosis of osteoarthritis and/or spinal stenosis, it’s important to understand how these conditions occur, how they are interrelated, what their symptoms are, and what treatments are available.
+Generally speaking, osteoarthritis is a condition that comes with age.
+So, if you’re experiencing the pain and stiffness of aging, or if you have received a diagnosis of osteoarthritis and/or spinal stenosis, it’s important to understand how these conditions occur, how they are related, what their symptoms are and what treatments are available.

 Medical experts define each condition as follows:

-- Osteoarthritis is a degenerative disease that affects the weight-bearing joints, including the hips, knees, feet, and the joints of the spine.
+- Osteoarthritis.
+Osteoarthritis is a degenerative disease that affects the weight-bearing joints, including the hips, knees, feet and the joints of the spine.
 The word osteoarthritis is derived from “osteo,” which means bone, and “arthros,” which means a joint and its attachments.

-- Spinal stenosis is a narrowing or constriction of the spinal canal, mainly caused by age-related conditions like osteoarthritis, herniated discs, and the like.
+- Spinal stenosis.
+Stenosis is a narrowing or constriction of the nerve passageways in the spine, often caused by age-related conditions like osteoarthritis, degenerative disc disease and herniated discs.

-Over time, the protective cartilage between joints can wear out and bone starts to rub against bone – in other words, osteoarthritis occurs.
-The result of osteoarthritis is pain, inflammation, and the development of bony outgrowths known as bone spurs, or osteophytes.
+Over time, the protective cartilage between joints can wear out, and bone starts to rub against bone — the resulting inflammation and symptoms are diagnosed as arthritis.
+The result of osteoarthritis is pain, inflammation and the development of outgrowths known as bone spurs, or osteophytes.
 Bone spurs can grow on just about any joint, including on the facet joints, which are the joints of the spine.
-If bone spurs cause a narrowing of the spinal canal and put pressure on nerve roots, it can be a main factor in the symptoms of spinal stenosis.
+If bone spurs cause a narrowing of the spinal canal or a nerve root exit and put pressure on nerve roots, it would be identified as spinal stenosis.

-Not everyone develops osteoarthritis and/or spinal stenosis.
-But, as you age, you may want to consider some lifestyle changes to ward off the progression of either condition.
-Getting regular exercise, maintaining a healthy weight, using proper body mechanics, and assuming a better posture can promote healthier joints.
+Not everyone ends up being affected by osteoarthritis or spinal stenosis.
+But, as you age, you may want to consider some lifestyle changes that can slow down the development of either condition.
+Getting regular exercise, maintaining a healthy weight, using proper body mechanics and assuming a better posture can promote healthier joints.

 - Low-impact exercise such as walking or swimming